Ayrgedmar/ayrgedmar.github.io/data/showcase/CGMA_Station.md

 <h2>Third Floor – Escalation</h2>

-More enemies
+More enemies and live NPCs.
-The player can see the boss on the lower floor and begin to prepare for the encounter Live NPCs can be found and interacted with
+NPC can told you some story and give aome edvises for how to solve the pazzle and fight with the boss

 Preparation Option: